InternationalTradeAdministration/deploying-arm-template-csl-mds/README.md

    ![](images/016.png)

-1. Clean up your deployment from Azure portal
+1. Validate from azure portal to confirm if the resource you just deployed is showing up in your resource group